speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 cat run{1..5}/${PREFIX}/${PREFIX}.bestlhoods | grep -v MaxObsLhood | awk '{print NR,$8}' | sort -k 2
 ```

-I wrote a script for you that automatically extracts the files of the best run and copies them into a new folder which it calls `bestrun`.
+Joana wrote a [script](https://github.com/speciationgenomics/scripts/raw/master/fsc-selectbestrun.sh) for you that automatically extracts the files of the best run and copies them into a new folder which it calls `bestrun`.
 Just run it in the directory where all the folders run are located:

 ```shell
 fsc-selectbestrun.sh